-The best thing is, many of these countries are quite cheap to travel to and definitely in the price limit of most travelers.
+The best thing is that many of these countries are pretty cheap and definitely within the price range of most travelers.
+So, if you want to taste the high life, here are five affordable luxury destinations.

 1. Colombia

-Colombia, in particular, is a cheaper country, so much so that cities like Medellin have become popular hubs for digital nomads, looking to expand their businesses in areas that don't cost an arm and leg to live in.
+Colombia, in particular, is a cheaper country, so much so that cities like Medellin have become popular hubs for digital nomads looking to expand their businesses in areas that don't cost an arm and leg to live in.

 2. New Zealand

 New Zealand is a country that's synonymous with adventure activities.
+New Zealand has it all, set within unfathomably beautiful surroundings: hiking, canyoning, bungee-jumping, skiing.

-After spending weeks roughing it in campsites around the country, it would be quite nice to treat yourself to a bit of luxury, in one of the many 5-star hotels.
+One popular option among travelers is to rent a car or camper van and drive around either the North or South Islands (or, in some cases, both).
+After spending weeks roughing it in campsites around the country, it would be nice to treat yourself to a bit of luxury in one of the many 5-star hotels.

-3. Dominican Republic
+3. The Dominican Republic

-If you want a taste of the Caribbean lifestyle without the cost, the Dominican Republic is the place to head to.
-You'll be able to live it up in 5-star restaurants, without paying the prices that are typical of other Caribbean destinations, such as Aruba, Grand Cayman, the Bahamas or the top-of-the-top St. Barts.
+You'll be able to live it up in 5-star restaurants without paying the prices typical of other Caribbean destinations, such as Aruba, Grand Cayman, the Bahamas, or the top-of-the-top St. Barts.

+While staying in the Dominican Republic, you could explore its UNESCO World Heritage Site capital, Santa Domingo, take a safari, or go diving.
 The island is a popular place to get married, with cheap packages offered to couples wanting to tie the knot.
 If you're going to embrace a luxury holiday at any point in your life, it should be for your wedding.

 4. Mexico

+How about Tulum?
+You can stay in a beachside bungalow, watch the sunrise and sunset every day, and check out the nearby Mayan ruins.
 In Cancun, you'll find everything you'd expect of a Caribbean destination, but for an affordable price.
 There's a reason why it's so popular with spring breakers.

 5. Panama

-Central America is another region that, with perhaps the exception of Costa Rica, has a reputation as being affordable for budget travelers.
+Central America is another region that, with perhaps the exception of Costa Rica, has a reputation as affordable for budget travelers.
+Yet Panama is at the top of the luxury list.
 There are plenty of adventure activities on offer.

-Diving, jungle boat tours, or biking the Amador Causeway would be exciting for those who want to explore the most rugged aspects of the country.
+Diving, jungle boat tours, or biking the Amador Causeway would be exciting for those who want to explore the country's most rugged aspects.

 _________